-During the construction of the mobile COVID 19 hospital and repurposing of Health Care Facilities (reconstruction) the mitigation and monitoring measures prescribed in the ESMP Checklists are implemented by the Contractor.
-The compliance of the environmental and qualitative criteria are examined by the supervisor i.e. engineer.
+The repurposing of Health Care Facilities (reconstruction/renovation) the mitigation and monitoring measures prescribed in the ESMP Checklists are implemented by the Contractor.
+The compliance of the environmental and qualitative criteria is examined by the Supervisor company engaged by PMU.
 The Contractor's environmental compliance is proven through the monitoring and mitigation plan.